What is whiplash in an injury compensation claim?

 The best example of this is a car accident involving a collision with another vehicle.
 The impact of the collision with the vehicle at speed, causes a sudden and forceful accelerated forward motion.

-This is followed by a sudden “whipping back” of the head or body – a forceful backward motion responding to the sudden deceleration in movement.
+This is followed by a sudden “whipping back” of the head, neck or body – a forceful backward motion responding to the sudden deceleration in movement.

 We’ve pulled together a lot of our most common questions on Brisbane and Gold Coast, QLD, NSW & VIC Whiplash Compensation claims from our clients to help you further below.
 That said, you’re welcome to call us for help, or feel free to chat, or email if needed.

 A lot of people think that whiplash injuries are confined to the neck region only, but this is not the case.